Zapopan: Zapopum

 The Zapopum Festival started out as the municipal fair of Zapopan in 2005.
 Since, it has morphed into a major cultural event.
-It aims to be “a cultural reference point, whose purpose is to spread culture and bring it to the public who is accustomed to other types of shows.”
-The 2009 event featured acrobats and circus acts from Spain, England, Germany and Italy.
-Some of these were “Alicia en los cielos” y the Spanish group Puja!, “Cupidos” and “Esferas” by Australian group Strange Fruit and performances by French mime Jerôme Murat.
-There are also workshops, themed pavilions and shows by popular Mexican artists such as Marco Antonio Muñiz, Gloria Trevi and Ricardo Montaner.
+It aims to be "a cultural reference point, whose purpose is to spread culture and bring it to the public who is accustomed to other types of shows".
+There are also workshops, themed pavilions and shows by popular Mexican artists such as Marco Antonio Muñiz, Gloria Trevi, and Ricardo Montaner.
 The event has attracted as many as 800,000 people in past years.